fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-map-using-angular.md

 ```

-Step 3: **Now use fusioncharts component in app.component.html**
+**Step 3**: Now use fusioncharts component in `app.component.html`

-** app.component.html**

-Create the chart container and define the following:
+Create the chart container and set the following:

-* Chart `width and height`
+* Chart `width` and `height`.

-* Set the map type as `world`.
-Each map type is represented with a unique map alias.
+* The map type as `world`.
+Each map type is represented with a unique alias.
 For World map, the alias is `world`.
 Find the complete list of map types with their respective alias [here](https://www.fusioncharts.com/dev/map-guide/list-of-maps).

-* Set the data source.
+* The data source.

 > The code below is same for Angular older and latest versions.